A Favorite Things Party is one of my favorite parties during the holidays! Who doesn’t love learning about other people’s favorite stuff?

 A few thoughts about the budget for gifts:

 - Definitely do what’s best for your circle of friends and your budget, but our budgets were always $20 per gift minimum.
 You could do $5 per gift, but honestly it’s hard for people to come up with things they actually love that are under $5.
-You get a lot of chapstick and nail polish (which is totally fine, just be aware of that).
+You get a lot of chapstick and nail polish or chocolate bars (which is totally fine, just be aware of that).
 I think setting the budget a little higher, if you can, allows people to bring things they actually use and love – not just things that are cute and under $5.
 I’m sharing some at the end of this post that have been super popular in years past!

 - If you sent out the invitations far enough in advance, it gives people time to find their favorite things on sale!
 Especially if you host this party during the beginning of December, lots of my friends would purchase their favorite item while it was discounted below $20, even if it was normally above that price.